Endlord15/endlord15.github.io/README.md

 ## Welcome to my website!
 This is where you find stuff out about what I'm doing online!

 ## I have a discord bot.
-It is currently in development!
+It is finished it will be updated more!!

 [My Discord bot site](https://endlord15.github.io/GalaxyBot/)